andyzheng679/StockGenius/src/main/documentation/serviceDocs/StockPrice.md

 Converting the String date to LocalDate by using the .parse() method in the LocalDate class, it takes a string representation of a date and converts it into a LocalDate object.
 Assigning the open, close, high, low, and volume from datesData to variables.
 The values are accessed using their keys, "1. open" is a key, and the data is the value.
 Using method calculateIntradayMovePercentage to get the intraday move percentage.
+Creating a StockDataCompositeKey object using stockTicker and localDate variables, this will be the composite key for the stockTicker entity.
+Creating a StockData entity using stockDataCompositeKey, open, close, high, low, intradayMovePercentage, volume variables.
+Saving StockData entity to the database using the stockDataRepository.

 public Iterator<Map.Entry<String,JsonNode>> fields()